Superelliptic curves with large Galois images

 In recent years there has been much work on finding explicit examples of abelian varieties over $\QQ$ with trivial endomorphism ring and large mod $\ell$ images.
 This has seen considerable success for those of low dimension.
-For example, \cite{Dieulefait_genus2} provides an algorithm which for such abelian surfaces returns the finitely many $\ell$ where the representation is not surjective.
-The paper \cite{Anni_Lemos_Siksek} gives a genus 3 hyperelliptic curve with everywhere surjective mod $\ell$ representations.
+For example, \cite{Dieulefait_genus2} provides an algorithm which for such abelian surfaces returns finitely many $\ell$ where the representation is not surjective.
+The paper \cite{Anni_Lemos_Siksek} gives a genus 3 hyperelliptic curve with the images of the mod $\ell$ representations being as large as possible for all $\ell$.
 Their methods require the curve to have everywhere semistable reduction.
-This in contrast to our approach and that of \cite{Anni_VDok} where primes of bad potentially good reduction play a crucial role.
+This is in contrast to our approach and that of \cite{Anni_VDok} where primes of bad potentially good reduction play a crucial role.

 In \cite{Anni_VDok}, the theory of clusters \cite{M2D2} is employed to determine the images of certain inertia subgroups.
-The authors of \cite{Anni_VDok} then construct a genus 6 hyperelliptic curve with everywhere surjective mod $\ell$ representations.
+The authors of \cite{Anni_VDok} then construct a genus 6 hyperelliptic curve with mod $\ell$ images as large as possible for all primes $\ell$.
 To do this the Chinese Remainder Theorem is applied which in turn leads to the coefficients of the resulting hyperelliptic curve being large.
 Our method, however, uses $\Dv-$regular curves \cite{Models_Curves_DVR}.
 This has a significant advantage in that the coefficients may be taken to be relatively small which allows the verification of large genus examples.

 We also note the above references all require the ground field of their curves to have no unramified extensions, whereas we allow $\Qr$ with odd class number.